bdip635/Histopathology-Classification/README.md

 # Histopathology-Classification
-Design and Implementation of robust CNN model for Subtype Classification of Kidney Cancer from Histopathology images
+Design and Implementation of robust CNN model for Subtype Classification of Liver Cancer from Histopathology images